By Mark Baumann, Copyright 2023

 For people who survive life with C-patterned self-protective strategies, not being allowed to display their feelings, especially feelings of anger or desire for comfort, can lead to a negative experience as a result of being exposed to the danger of being denied their feelings.
 Or more specifically, the danger is from being denied access to the information provided by their feelings.

-In client counseling, one technique to help people address the dangers they probably don’t even know are affecting them, is to ask compassionate Socratic questions.
+CSI’s Integrative Client Counseling Model (ICCM) identifies compassionate Socratic questions as one technique to help people address the dangers they probably don’t even know are affecting them.

 “I understand that you don’t want to fight in court and that it is much easier to just give in, and you can do that.
 Perhaps the question is: Is it more important to avoid the fight, or to protect your children and your financial situation?”